dapphub/dpack/README.md

 ```
 "MyToken": {
-  "typename": "MyToken",
   "artifacts": {"/": "<CID>"}
 }
 ```

-`typename` is a string, usually the solidity class name.
 `artifacts` is an DAG-JSON link to the 'artifacts' json file (output of solc/truffle/hardhat).

 ### objects

-`objects` is a collection of named objects.
-Objects redundantly store their type info.
+`objects` is a collection of named EVM contract instances.
+These object descriptors store the type information as well (artifacts and typename).
+If the type name matches one of the types declared in this same scope (the same dpack), or if multiple objects have the same typename, then the artifacts must also match.

 ```
 "mytoken": {
-  "objectname": "mytoken",
   "address": "<ETH address>"
   "typename": "MyToken",
   "artifacts": {"/": "<CID>"}